THE CUSTOMER SHOULD PAY ATTENTION TO CONDITIONS 3.7, 4, 5, 6, 8, 9, 10, 11, 13, 14.1 & 14.4

 3.3 The Supplier reserves the right to change any descriptions, drawings, specifications, price lists, illustrations, brochures, advertising materials, its website and any other materials provided at any time without notice.

-3.4 By reason of differences in equipment, paper, inks and other conditions between colour proofing and production runs, a reasonable variation in colour between proofs and the Goods supplied will be deemed to be accepted by the Customer and any such variations shall not be a defect for the purposes of Condition 10.1.
+3.4 By reason of differences in equipment, materials, paper, inks and other conditions between colour proofing and production runs, a reasonable variation in colour between proofs and the Goods supplied will be deemed to be accepted by the Customer and any such variations shall not be a defect for the purposes of Condition 10.1.

 3.5 Any advice or recommendation given by the Supplier, or its employees or agents, to the Customer or its employees or agents as to the storage, application or use of the Goods which is not confirmed in Writing by the Supplier is followed or acted upon entirely at the Customer’s own risk and, accordingly, the Supplier shall not be liable for any such advice or recommendation which is not so confirmed.